 Trumpeter, composer & educator Wynton Marsalis is the artistic director of Jazz at the Lincoln Center and, as such, the club welcomes some of the best rising stars from the world of jazz – as well as some of the modern-day greats.

-Jazz singer legend Tony Bennett hailed Dizzy’s as “the best jazz room in the city” – something which is on display 7 days a week.
+Recently-departed jazz singing legend Tony Bennett hailed Dizzy’s as “the best jazz room in the city” – something which is on display 7 days a week.

 Approximate capacity: 140